 - Transcription of each oral history into text for accessibility (current costs are $50/40-minute transcript with timestamps).
 We have +140 oral histories and will continue to collect more!

-- Flyers, posters, and other publicity materials used for outreach ($100 for poster and flyers printed and shipped per event).
+- Flyers, posters, and other publicity materials used for outreach (Example: $100 for poster and flyers printed and shipped per event).

-- Hiring of freelancers to support the work of the Founder/Project Coordinator in producing, editing, and publishing DVP interviews.
+- Hiring of freelancers to support the work of the Founder/Director in producing, editing, and publishing DVP interviews.

 - Listening parties–events open to the public where we can all listen to short excerpts of stories from the DVP collection.